 “We started with one large client – Honeywell – and devoted ourselves to making sure they were absolutely delighted with our work,” recalls Smit.

 As it turned out, GE didn’t acquire Honeywell, much to the chagrin of GE’s then-CEO Jack Welch.
-Political interference from the European Union nixed his grand plan.
+The European Union nixed his grand plan.
 But the outsourcing plan went forward anyway.
 Fifteen years later, the M45 staff still works closely with Honeywell contacts to understand technical products that not only need to be promoted, but explained.

-“First, you get potential clients interested in the product, but then, once they have the product, you have to teach them how to use it,” Smit explains.
+“First, you get potential clients interested in the product, but then, once they have the product, you have to show them how to order it and teach them how to use it,” Smit explains.
 “That’s all part of communication work.
 It involves a lot of website development, content creation, databases, technical specs, searchable catalogs, printed products like promotional brochures and sales materials, and sales contest materials.”

 And not just in English, either.
 M45 works with people around the globe.
-“We have teleconferences at some pretty strange hours in this office,” says Vaske.
+“We have teleconferences at some pretty strange hours for us or others on the call,” says Vaske.

 In its first year, M45 worked out of one of the Honeywell buildings in Freeport.

-At about the same time, the director of marketing position opened up at FHN, then known as Freeport Health Network.
+At about the same time, the director of marketing left at FHN, then known as Freeport Health Network.

-“I knew FHN’s then-CEO Dennis Hamilton, through community work we’d done together,” Smit recalls.
-“It was a moment of serendipity.”
-She began working with FHN marketing and coordinating with FHN executives on a longer-term plan that brought all of the marketing work into M45 a year later.
+“I knew FHN’s then-CEO Dennis Hamilton through community work we’d done together,” Smit recalls.
+“It was a moment of good fortune for us and for FHN.”
+She began working with FHN marketing as well as working with FHN executives on a longer-term plan that eventually brought all of the marketing work into M45 a year later.

 The arrangement has been mutually beneficial.

 “We have a large staff that can pull off complex special events, like the FHN Festival of Trees, which involves multiple community events and many related pieces, including a major gala,” Smit explains.
-“We can dedicate 10 people at once to pulling off something people-intensive like a gala, which gives a client like FHN more flexibility than a small, in-house marketing department could.”
+“We can dedicate 10 people at once to pulling off something people-intensive like a gala, which gives a client like FHN more flexibility than they would have with a small, in-house marketing department.”

 By 2007, Smit and Vaske had purchased two marketing companies from Bloomington, Ill., and folded them into M45.